 pasta of choice

 Fry the onions and garlic in the oil until soft.
 Add the mushrooms and fry until cooked.
 Add the lentils, aduki beans, tomatoes, flavourings and enough water to cover the lentils.
 Bring to the boil and simmer until the lentils are cooked – this takes around 30 minutes.
-Check the pan every so often and add more water if needed – the lentils will absorb the water as they cook.
+Check the pan every so often, stir and add more water if needed – the lentils will absorb the water as they cook.

 Add pasta to a pan of cold water (I use two handfuls per person), bring to the boil, then remove from heat.
 I tend not to leave it boiling – the pasta will cook just as well in the residual heat of the water.
 It takes about as long as it would if you were to boil it, but saves energy!
 (I discovered this when I ran out of gas halfway through cooking my dinner one night.
 By the time I’d switched the gas bottle over the pasta was done.)
 Drain and serve with lashings of olive oil, salt and pepper, and top with the Bolognese sauce.

 Tuesday: Thai curry

 Thai curry is super easy to make and is a great way of using up any leftover vegetables you might have.